-- 3. Create an RGB display from NASA's high resolution Earth imagery, the Big Blue Marble(BBM) red, green and blue channels. - a.
-Select File -> Open File... select the <local path>/Satellite/Sat-RGB-BBM.mcvz file to open.
+- 22. Create an RGB display from NASA's high resolution Earth imagery, the Big Blue Marble (BBM) red, green and blue channels. - a.
+In the Main Display window, select File -> Open File... and select the <local path>/Data/Satellite/Sat-RGB-BBM.mcvz file to open.
 Select Replace session when prompted. - b.
-Follow the same procedure to select the red, green, and blue images from left to right and click OK. - 4.
+Create a new tab via File -> New Display Tab -> Map Display -> One Panel. - c.
+Remove any previously-existing tabs. - 23.
+Define the Red, Green, and Blue channels for your image display. - a.
+Click on Formulas under the Data Sources listed in the Field Selector. - b.
+Select Imagery -> Three Color (RGB) Image, and click Create Display. - c.
+In the Field Selector window, select Big Blue Marble red -> Band 1 as red, Big Blue Marble green -> Band 1 as green, Big Blue Marble blue -> Band 1 as blue, and click OK. - 24.
 Save this as a favorite bundle in the toolbar. - a.
-Select File -> Save Favorite... - b.
+In the Main Display window, select the File -> Save Favorite... menu item. - b.
 Under Category select Toolbar and under Name enter in BBM. - c.
 Make sure the Save as zipped data bundle option is checked and click OK. - d.
-In the Save Data window check the All option. - e.
-To the right of the toolbar buttons, there should be a BBM button. - 5.
-Remove all layers and data sources and click on the BBM button to see the bundle load.
+In the Save Data window choose the Save All Displayed Data option.
+Click OK.
+To the right of the toolbar buttons in the Main Display, there should now be a BBM button. - 25.
+Remove all layers and data sources, and click on the BBM button to see the bundle load.
+Select Merge with active tab(s) when prompted.